ucb-bar/chipyard/docs/Customization/Dsptools-Blocks.rst

 Dsptools Blocks
 ===============

 Another way to create a MMIO peripheral is to use the Dsptools library for Chisel.
 In this method, a chain is created by placing a custom module inside a ``DspBlock`` and sandwiching that block between a ``ReadQueue`` and ``WriteQueue``.
 Those queues then act as memory mapped interfaces to the Rocket Chip SoCs.
-This section will again primarily focuso n designing Tilelink-based peripherals.
+This section will again primarily focus on designing Tilelink-based peripherals.
 However, through the resources provided in Dsptools, one could also define an AXI4-based peripheral by following similar steps.

 For this example, we will show you how to connect a simple FIR filter created using Dsptools as an MMIO peripheral.
 The full code can be found in ``generators/example/src/main/scala/dsptools/GenericFIR.scala``.